KPMG Private Enterprise report finds wide variation among countries worldwide.

-For business families planning to transfer their business from one generation to the next, the tax costs can vary widely, depending on where the business is located according to the KPMG Enterprise global family business tax monitor*.
+For business families planning to transfer their business from one generation to the next, the tax costs can vary widely, depending on where the business is located according to the KPMG Private Enterprise global family business tax monitor*.
 Some countries offer substantial tax breaks to help family businesses succeed and grow in the hands of the next generation while other countries tax transfers within families in the same way as any other transaction, creating significant costs.

 “A thriving family business sector contributes to a vibrant economy.
-Tax-efficient transfers between generations leave wealth in the hands of entrepreneurial families to invest in profit-producing activities -- and that can help stimulate job creation and innovation across generations,” says Jonathan Lavender, Co-chair KPMG Enterprise Family Business & Global Chairman, KPMG Enterprise.
+Tax-efficient transfers between generations leave wealth in the hands of entrepreneurial families to invest in profit-producing activities -- and that can help stimulate job creation and innovation across generations,” says Jonathan Lavender, Co-chair KPMG Private Enterprise Family Business & Global Chairman, KPMG Private Enterprise.

 Both regionally and nationally, however, there is considerable variation in the tax rules governing family business transfers.
 The report examines these differences in 65 jurisdictions and their varying impacts on the successful transition of family businesses from one generation to the next.